 Data and analytics combined with artificial intelligence (AI) technologies will be paramount in the effort to predict, prepare and respond in a proactive and accelerated manner to a global crisis and its aftermath.

-“To innovate their way beyond the post-COVID-19 world, data and analytics leaders require an ever-increasing velocity and scale of analysis in terms of processing and access to succeed in the face of unprecedented market shifts,” says Rita Sallam, Distinguished VP Analyst, during her presentation at virtual Gartner IT Symposium/Xpo™ 2020 .
+“In the face of unprecedented market shifts, data and analytics leaders require an ever-increasing velocity and scale of analysis in terms of processing and access to accelerate innovation and forge new paths to a post-COVID-19 world,” said Rita Sallam, Distinguished VP Analyst, during her presentation at virtual Gartner IT Symposium/Xpo™ 2020 .

 Here are the top 10 technology trends that data and analytics leaders should focus on as they look to make essential investments to prepare for a reset.

 By the end of 2024, 75% of enterprises will shift from piloting to operationalizing AI, driving a 5X increase in streaming data and analytics infrastructures.